NGRX

 ng test

-After these updates the tests fail.
+After these updates, the tests failed.

 No provider for Store!